andrepxx/location-visualizer/README.md

 openssl rsa -in client-private.pem -pubout -out client-public.pem
 ```

 This will generate an RSA key pair with a key strength of 4096 bits.
-The private key will be stored in `client-private.pem`, while the public key will be stored in `client-private.pem`.
+The private key will be stored in `client-private.pem`, while the public key will be stored in `client-public.pem`.

 The public key must be associated on the server side with a user account to be used for authentication, while the private key must be kept secret and is used by the client during authentication.